miguelgfierro/sciblog/README.md

 Set up the project in localhost
 ==================================================
 The first step is to generate the database.
-In the projects folder:
+In the project folder:

-  	$ cd sciblog
 	$ cp sciblog/private.template.py sciblog/private.py
 	$ python manage.py syncdb

+When you are in localhost you have to set `DEBUG = True` in `sciblog/private.py`.
+You can set it to `False` but you won't see the images the user uploaded through the admin dashboard.
+In production, this is handled by apache.
+You should also change `SECRETKEY`.

 Django will ask you to create a superuser.
 You have to put the username and password.
 The email is optional.
 This will generate a file called `db.sqlite3` which is the database where all the blog content is stored.

-After that you have to make what is called a migration, to create the tables in your database.
+After that, you have to make a migration, to create the tables in your database.
 To do that:

 	$ python manage.py makemigrations
 	$ python manage.py migrate

-When you are in localhost you have to set `DEBUG = True` in `sciblog/private.py`.
-You can set it to False but you won't see the images the user uploaded through the admin dashboard.
-In production this is handled by apache.

 In another terminal you have to run django development server: